oliveje/CIS255_Vehicle/doc/README.md

-This purpose of folder is for all ancillary documents (docx, xlsx, md, etc.) will be located here
+This purpose of folder is for all ancillary documents (docx, xlsx, md, etc.) to be located here